Skip to main content

 Worked example

 A B2B industrial-supply distributor that sells safety equipment to facilities managers and runs both a BigCommerce storefront and LinkedIn campaigns promoting flagship product lines to a job-title audience (Facilities Manager, Health and Safety Officer, Operations Director).
 Account currency GBP.
 A best-selling respirator line sells out after a supplier delay, and the LinkedIn campaign promoting it keeps running.
+The respirator SKU hit zero on 19 Jun 26.
+The campaign behind it has spent £980 over the trailing three days driving clicks to a product page showing “out of stock”.
+The card fires.

 1. The spend is buying frustration, not pipeline.
 Facilities managers click a relevant ad, land on an unbuyable product, and leave.
 On a channel where each click can cost many times a Google click, that is a costly dead end, and the audience is exactly the high-value buyer you most want to keep.